GROWN BY NATURE

 CBD Oil As Anxiety Medication

 Anxiety is a mental health disorder characterized by feelings of worry, anxiety, or fear that are strong enough to interfere with one’s daily activities.
+Does CBD Oil help anxiety?
+Yes.
+Cannabidiol CBD helps combat anxiety by interacting with the body.
+Attempting to treat anxiety and stress is vital for a healthy mind.

 Symptoms include stress that’s out of proportion to the impact of an event, the inability to set aside worries, and restlessness.
 Treatment includes counseling or medications, including antidepressants.
+Physiological symptoms of anxiety, such as increased heart rate, also improved.

-Klonopin, which is a benzo that I used to take, essentially saved my life during one of my episodes.
+Klonopin, which is benzo that I used to take, essentially saved my life during one of my episodes.
 It is also an anti-seizure medication.
 Klonopin and anti-seizure medication do help with anxiety and anti-seizure.

 Here’s a testimonial from one of my acquaintances who first turned me on to it.
 He said, “I’ve been experiencing quite a lot of anxiety due to stressors in my life.
 I was having a hard time sleeping.
 I started to take a dropper full at bedtime and again if needed.
-When I woke up early the next morning, the CBD oil greatly reduced my rumination, and it had a nice side effect of reducing joint pain, as well.
+When I woke up early the next morning, the CBD greatly reduced my rumination, and it had a nice side effect of reducing joint pain, as well.
 I’ve never felt groggy in the morning after taking it.
-I highly recommend CBD oil for anxiety.”
+I highly recommend CBD for anxiety.”

-How Do You Obtain CBD Oil?
+How Do You Obtain CBD Oil That Works for Anxiety?

-CBD oil is derived from the hemp plant, and it has no THC.
-As in my acquaintance’s case, you can get it in any state in the U.S. except for Idaho, Nebraska, and South Dakota, as they ban all marijuana.
+You can get it in any state in the U.S. except for Idaho, Nebraska, and South Dakota, as they ban all marijuana.

 You can even get products from the hemp plant that are not psychoactive.
 As such, most of us can get CBD oil over the internet or from other sources.

 I have found that many people are using it effectively.
 I’m advocating you do so.
 You should check with your doctor to make sure it’s not going to interact with any medications you’ve been taking adversely.
+You can also try CBD while you’re on other prescription medications.

-However, I did call the pharmacy and what they tell their customers is that, as long as you don’t take the CBD oil at the same time that you’re taking your other drugs and maybe wait two to three hours, then there shouldn’t be a problem but again the final authority is your physician.
+However, I did call the pharmacy and what they tell their customers is that, as long as you don’t take the CBD at the same time that you’re taking your other drugs and maybe wait two to three hours, then there shouldn’t be a concern but again the final authority is your physician.

-CBD Dosage Comparison Chart
+CBD Dosage for Anxiety: Comparison Chart

 |CBD Product||Recommended for||How long to take effect||How long it lasts||Pros||Cons|